Decentralized linear quadratic systems with major and minor agents and non-Gaussian noise: Abstract

 \section{Abstract}

-We consider a decentralized linear quadratic system with a major agent and a collection of minor agents.
-The agents are coupled in their dynamics as well as cost.
-In particular, the dynamics are linear; the state and control action of the major agent affect the state evolution of all the minor agents but the state and the control action of the minor agents do not affect the state evolution of the major or other minor agents.
-The cost is an arbitrarily coupled quadratic cost.
-The system has partial output feedback with partially nested information structure.
-In particular, the major agent perfectly observes its own state while each minor agent perfectly observes the state of the major agent and partially observes its own state.
-It is \emph{not} assumed that the noise process has a Gaussian distribution.
-For this model, we characterize the structure of the optimal and the best linear strategies.
-We show that the optimal control of the major agent is a linear function of the major agent's MMSE (minimum mean squared error) estimate of the system state and the optimal control of a minor agent is a linear function of the major agent's MMSE estimate of the system state and a ``correction term'' which depends on the difference of the minor agent's MMSE estimate of its local state and the major agent's MMSE estimate of the minor agent's local state.
-The major agent's MMSE estimate is a linear function of its observations while the minor agent's MMSE estimate is a non-linear function of its observations which is updated according to the non-linear Bayesian filter.
-We show that if we replace the minor agent's MMSE estimate by its LLMS (linear least mean square) estimate, then the resultant strategy is the best linear control strategy.
-We prove the result using a direct proof which is based on conditional independence of the states of the minor agents given the common information, splitting of the state and control actions based on the common information, and simplifying the per-step cost based on conditional independence, orthogonality principle, and completion of squares.
+A decentralized linear quadratic system with a major agent and a collection of minor agents is considered.
+The major agent affects the minor agents, but not vice versa.
+The state of the major agent is observed by all agents.
+In addition, the minor agents have a noisy observation of their local state.
+The noise processes is \emph{not} assumed to be Gaussian.
+The structures of the optimal strategy and the best linear strategy are characterized.
+It is shown that major agent's optimal control action is a linear function of the major agent's MMSE (minimum mean squared error) estimate of the system state while the minor agent's optimal control action is a linear function of the major agent's MMSE estimate of the system state and a ``correction term'' which depends on the difference of the minor agent's MMSE estimate of its local state and the major agent's MMSE estimate of the minor agent's local state.
+Since the noise is non-Gaussian, the minor agent's MMSE estimate is a non-linear function of its observation.
+It is shown that replacing the minor agent's MMSE estimate by its LLMS (linear least mean square) estimate gives the best linear control strategy.
+The results are proved using a direct method based on conditional independence, common-information-based splitting of state and control actions, and simplifying the per-step cost based on conditional independence, orthogonality principle, and completion of squares.